swiftcoder2020/bsl-fingerspelling-js-game/README.md

 this would come in the form of a calligraphic style entitled as Akaya Telivigala which is a trending yet contemporary typography and I had decided that this would be complemented by ABeeZee which is friendly yet one that supports the process of learning.

+### Icons

+These are going to be provided by [Font Awesome](https://accessible-colors.com) which would be used where appropriate yet in moderation such as to activate the game and social media links.

 ### Imagery